MarcoBasileDev/Leetcode-Solutions/Cheatsheet/Heaps/heaps.md

 ## Priority queue

 A priority queue is a special type of heap that follows the structure of min-heaps or max-heaps but allows customization in how elements are prioritized (e.g. prioritizing strings with a higher number of vowels.)

+---

+### Real-World Example

+**Managing tasks in operating systems:** Operating systems often use a priority queue to manage the execution of tasks, and a heap is commonly used to implement this priority queue efficiently.
+For example, when multiple processes are running on a computer, each process might be assigned a priority level.
+The operating system needs to schedule the processes so that higher-priority tasks are executed before lower-priority ones.
+A heap is ideal for this because it allows the system to quickly access the highest-priority task and efficiently re-arrange the priorities as new tasks are added or existing tasks are completed.